kwaowu7442/LibraryManagementSystem/README.md

 # Project Name: Library Management System

 ## Project Description
 The Library Management System is a C# console application designed to provide an intuitive experience for managing book collections.
-It allows users to perform CRUD operations—adding, viewing, updating, and deleting books—using a persistent SQLite database to ensure data is saved across sessions.
+It allows users to perform CRUD operations,adding, viewing, updating, and deleting books, using a persistent SQLite database to ensure data is saved across sessions.

 ## Project Tasks
 - **Task 1: Set up the development environment**[cite: 1]